Spritz: a new fully general-relativistic magnetohydrodynamic code: Numerical Implementation

 In order to accurately evolve the magnetic field, particular care must be taken in solving numerically \Eref{Ainduct-algebraic}, in the case of the algebraic gauge, or \Eref{Ainduct} and \Eref{lorenz-generalized}, in case of the generalized Lorenz gauge.
 From now on, we will also use the following definition for simplicity:

 As in every numerical code, the spatial domain is divided in grid--cells of user specified dimensions.
 The fluid's state variables (e.g., $\rho$, $p_{gas}$, $\bi{v}$) are stored in the grid--cell's centers.
 Usually, the electric and magnetic fields ($\bi{E}$ and $\bi{B}$) are instead stored respectively on cell's edges and faces. \texttt{Spritz} evolves the magnetic field as the curl of a given vector potential $\bi{A}$, whose components are staggered just like the electric field $\bi{E}$ (see \Fref{Fig1}) and are usually evolved using the generalized Lorenz gauge.
+The electric and magnetic field components are not evolved variables.
+The electric field is computed at cell's edges using the flux-CT approach as described in the original WhiskyMHD paper~\cite{giacomazzo2007whiskymhd}.
+The magnetic field is instead computed at the cell faces using the vector potential component stored at cell's edges and then linearly interpolated at the center of the cell.
 The precise storage location on the grid--cells of various quantities is reported in \Tref{tabstagg}.

 Since $\bi{B}$ is computed from the curl of $\bi{A}$, the divergence--free character of the magnetic field is automatically satisfied.

 The \texttt{Spritz} code evolves the vector potential $A$ and, when employing the generalized Lorenz gauge, the scalar potential $\Psi_\mathrm{mhd}$ is also computed.
 Following \cite{etienne2015illinoisgrmhd}, we can write the update terms for the vector potential's components and for the scalar potential as follows: